Is UM/UIM Coverage Required in Texas?

 Liability insurance is required in the state of Texas, but uninsured/underinsured motorist coverage is considered additional coverage.
-Other additional coverages that can be purchased include personal injury protection, rental reimbursement and medical payments.
+Other additional coverages that can be purchased include personal injury protection (PIP), rental reimbursement, and medical payments.

 According to the Texas Department of Insurance's regulations for automobile insurance, UM and UIM coverage carries an automatic $250 deductible.
 A deductible is what you have to pay before the insurance company will agree to pay for the remainder of the damage.
 It is important to note that the deductible must be paid in order to receive property damage coverage under this type of insurance.
 Paying the deductible is not required to receive bodily injury coverage.